 It depends.
-There are two types of credit checks: hard inquiry and soft inquiry (also known as a “hard pull,” and soft inquiries, known as a “soft pull.”
+There are two types of credit checks: hard inquiries, known as a “hard pull,” and soft inquiries, known as a “soft pull.”

-- Hard inquiries are typically initiated by companies that are making a lending decision about you.
-When you apply for a credit card, a car loan or mortgage, it is safe to assume that they will run a hard inquiry into your credit.
-This type of credit check will knock a few points off your score for up to six months.
+- Hard inquiries are typically initiated by loan providers before they make a decision about your application.
+When you apply for a credit card, a car loan, or a mortgage, your loan provider will probably run a hard inquiry into your credit.
+This type of credit check will knock a few points off your score for up to 6 months.

 - Soft inquiries have no impact on your credit score.
-When you check your score, that’s categorized as a soft inquiry.
-These pulls are made by potential employers and landlords as well as banks, credit card, and mortgage lenders, who use them to confirm your identity and decide whether you qualify for pre-approval.
+When you check your score, it’s categorized as a soft inquiry.
+These pulls are made by potential employers and landlords, as well as banks, credit card companies, and mortgage lenders.
+They use the information to confirm your identity and decide whether you qualify for pre-approval.

-We do a hard inquiry after an upstart submits a profile to verify that they meet our credit minimum.
+We do a hard inquiry after you make a profile and loan application to verify that you meet our credit minimum.